-Between 1970 and 1975, North Korea signed nearly \$600 million dollars' worth of contracts with Japanese and West European companies.7 Unfortunately for North Korea, the timing of this outward expansion was not good, coming just before the OPEC oil shock of 1973 and the resulting global economic downturn.
+Unfortunately for North Korea, the timing of this outward expansion was not good, coming just before the OPEC oil shock of 1973 and the resulting global economic downturn.
 By the latter half of 1974, North Korea began defaulting on its debts, mainly to Japanese, French and British banks and firms.
-By mid-1975, according US intelligence estimates, North Korea was some \$200-300 million in arrears; the DPRK soon had the dubious distinction of being the first communist country to default on its debts to the West.8 In May 1975, Japan's Export-Import Bank denied further loans to the DPRK.
-North Korea of und more creative ways to earn foreign exchange.
-In the fall of 1976, North Korean diplomats in several Scandinavian countries were accused of smuggling ginseng, liquor, cigarettes, industrial goods, and - according to some reports - illicit drugs.9 Several diplomats were expelled.10 As a result of its debt defaults and illegal smuggling activities, North Korea achieved a kind of pariah status vis-à-vis Western financial institutions, governments and potential trading partners and investors that it has still not entirely shaken off.
+By mid-1975, according US intelligence estimates, North Korea was some \$200-300 million in arrears; the DPRK soon had the dubious distinction of being the first communist country to default on its debts to the West.26 In May 1975, with North Korea over \$100 million in arrears, Japan's Export-Import Bank denied further loans to the DPRK.
+Japan and North Korea renegotiated a repayment schedule in 1976, 1979 and 1983, but the DPRK unilaterally terminated the final agreement in 1984, still owing Japan \$600 million.27 Having little in the way of currency or goods to repay its debts, North Korea soon found more creative ways to earn foreign exchange.
+In the fall of 1976, North Korean diplomats in several Scandinavian countries were accused of smuggling ginseng, liquor, cigarettes, industrial goods, and - according to some reports - illicit drugs.28 Several diplomats were expelled.29 As a result of its debt defaults and illegal smuggling activities, North Korea achieved a kind of pariah status vis-à-vis Western financial institutions, governments and potential trading partners and investors that would inhibit economic relations with Western countries for decades to come.